 Picton (and Prince Edward County in general), is also known for its amazing food, with plenty of local cafes, pubs and restaurants serving up meals fresh from the County’s farms, so make sure you leave time to squeeze in a quick lunch or dinner before your show.

-While you wait for the doors to open and the curtains to come up, you can also explore Picton’s art galleries, boutique stores and antique shops, head out on a boat trip, visit the observatory, swing by a brewery or a winery, check out nearby Sandbanks National Park, or, squeeze in a couple of stops on the Prince Edward County Arts Trail or the Taste Trail.
+While you wait for the doors to open and the curtains to come up, you can also explore Picton’s art galleries, boutique stores and antique shops, head out on a boat trip, visit the observatory, swing by a brewery or a winery, check out nearby Sandbanks Provincial Park, or, squeeze in a couple of stops on the Prince Edward County Arts Trail.

 Know Before You Go